MatheusGuizolfi/MatheusGuizolfi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on BRQ Digital Solutions.
+I am a professional with more than 6 years of experience in the infrastructure area, specialized as a DevOps Engineer and SRE (Site Reliability Engineer).
+During my career, I've had the opportunity to work on challenging projects and collaborate with talented teams, always looking to optimize and improve systems development, deployment and maintenance processes.

+I am currently working as a DevOps Engineer at BRQ Digital solutions and my tech stack includes linux, programming in bash and python, docker, kubernetes, AWS, terraform, ansible, ELK, prometheus, grafana and others.

-- 🌱 I’m currently learning Python and System Design.
+- 🌱 I’m currently learning Python and Systems Design.
 - 💬 Ask me about Cloud, Docker, Kubernetes, Terraform, Container, AWS...

 [![Static Badge](https://img.shields.io/badge/Github-black?style=flat-square&logo=github&logoColor=white&link=https%3A%2F%2Fgithub.com%2FMatheusGuizolfi)](https://github.com/MatheusGuizolfi)